 Why Was This Indicator Chosen?

-North American river otters (Lontra canadensis) are highly observable and reliably detected during monitoring.
+Large and very active, North American river otters (Lontra canadensis) are easy to see and identify.
 These apex aquatic predators play an important role in ecosystem health, eating fish, crustaceans, invertebrates, birds, and amphibians.
 Spending 70% of their time on land, and 30% of their time hunting and traveling in waterways, they are useful indicators for the health of both terrestrial and aquatic habitats.
 Historically extirpated from the San Francisco Bay Area, the return of North American river otters after a decades-long absence is a true wildlife success story.

 What is Healthy?